DioxusLabs/dioxus/README.md

     })
 };
 ```
-The primary Dioxus crate is agnostic to platform and is meant to be configured with external renderers for getting content to the screen.
-We have built renderers for Dioxus to serve WebApps, Desktop Apps, static pages, liveview, Android, and iOS.
+Dioxus can be used to serve webapps, desktop apps, static pages, LiveView apps, Android apps, iOS Apps, and more.
+At its core,
+Dioxus is entirely renderer agnostic and has great documentation for creating new renderers for any platform.

 Dioxus is supported by Dioxus Labs, a company providing end-to-end services for building, testing, deploying, and managing Dioxus apps on all supported platforms, designed especially for your next startup.